zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 #### *2.3.2.
 Unavailable/Insufficient Evidence*
 ***E3 - Static code analysis report*** \
-Elasticsearch documentation didn't include any information about code scanning.
+Elasticsearch documentation doesn't include any information about code scanning.
 We bieleve that it is being done internally at Elasticsearch and not shared.
-Elasticsearch code scanning results need to be available to show that the software is free from any security vulnerabilities to build trusts and confidence required by its users.
+Elasticsearch code scanning results need to be available to provide as evidence that the software is free from any security vulnerabilities to build trusts and confidence required by its users.

 ## 4. Teamwork Reflection